 - In a large bowl, mix together coconut, starch, sugar and salt.

 - Add the egg white mixture to the coconut mixture and stir to fully combine.
-Stir in the apricot and/or cranberry bits.
-Then allow to sit for 20-30 minutes to rehydrate the coconut.
+Allow the mixture to sit for 30 minutes to rehydrate the coconut.

-- Preheat oven to 325° F. Line 2 baking sheets with parchment paper.
+- Preheat oven to 325° F. Line a baking sheet with parchment paper.

-- Scoop 2 tablespoon (medium scoop) amounts of batter onto the prepared baking sheet about 1” apart.
+- Use a medium scoop (1 ½ tablespoons) to portion the batter onto the prepared baking sheet about 1” apart.
 If desired, use wet fingers to gently shape the coconut mounds.

 - Bake for 15-17 minutes, just until the bottom edges turn golden.